-Top 3 First-Time Home Buyer Mistakes
+Top 3 First-Time Homebuyer Mistakes

 Real estate agents will often share with each other behind closed doors the mistakes made by first-time home buyers, but they typically won't tell their buyer.
 Oh, to hear the agents talk, they might have tried to warn the buyer, but they say buyers don't listen to them.
-Or, perhaps buyers believe some other person's advice, like, say, a relative or close friend, over the advice from their own agent.
+Or, perhaps buyers believe some other person's advice, like, say, a relative or close friend, over advice from their own agent.

 Not every real estate agent wants to use what might be perceived as overly aggressive tactics by being completely frank and straight with a first-time home buyer.
-They don't want to frighten the buyer or make the buyer so freaked out that the buyer decides not to buy a home.
+They don't want to frighten the buyer or make the buyer so freaked out that she decides not to buy a home.
 They want to shield their buyers from hard truths that might hurt.

-First-Time Home Buyer Mistake #1: Not Listening to the Buyer's Agent
+Mistake #1: Not Listening to the Buyer's Agent

 Your buyer's agent wants you to win and wants you to buy the home of your dreams.
 Every real estate market is different, and your agent might give you advice that you find difficult to agree with or understand.
 Keep asking questions until you feel comfortable.
 Your agent is the best person to advise you about any given real estate market.
 Don't lose the purchase offer because you didn't listen.

-First-Time Home Buyer Mistake #2: Not Getting a Preapproval Letter
+Mistake #2: Not Getting a Preapproval Letter

 Because newbie buyers have never purchased a home before, they might not realize that market conditions often demand a preapproval letter.
-Sellers are not interested in showing their home to a buyer who cannot prove the buyer can afford to buy it.
-A buyer might feel differently and believe that once the buyer decides to buy the home, then the buyer will get a preapproval letter, but that's backward.
+Sellers are not interested in showing their home to a buyer who cannot prove he can afford to buy it.
+A buyer might think he'll get a preapproval letter if he decides to buy the home, but that's backward.

-First-Time Home Buyer Mistake #3: Buying the Most Expensive Home
+Mistake #3: Buying the Most Expensive Home